 The roadmap also confirms that pseudo square wafers will dominate the market over full square wafers.
-Nevertheless, we expect that the share of full square wafers will increase stay at a low level be-
+Nevertheless, we expect that the share of full square wafers will increase and stay at a low level below 10% over the next years.